TWUOnline/ldrs591/_posts/2018-02-04-learning-activity-5-4-3.md

 published: true
 post_date: 2018-02-04 20:00:17
 ---
-<a href="https://create.twu.ca/ldrs591-sp18/unit-5-learning-activities/"><span style="font-weight: 400">https://create.twu.ca/ldrs591-sp18/unit-5-learning-activities/</span></a>
+<p><a href="https://create.twu.ca/ldrs591-sp18/unit-5-learning-activities/"><span style="font-weight: 400">https://create.twu.ca/ldrs591-sp18/unit-5-learning-activities/</span></a></p>

-&nbsp;
+<p>&nbsp;</p>

-<span style="font-weight: 400">As a consumer of research reports, the most important thing(s) for me in the methods and results section of a high-quality quantitative research report are: to understand the purpose of the study and how the study will be conducted, and for a clear discussion of the results, including the interpretation of the data.
-As a person with limited knowledge of statstics, it is easier for me to understand the results when they are presented as a discussion in the conclusion section, rather than being presented in a Table.</span>
+<p><span style="font-weight: 400">As a consumer of research reports, the most important thing(s) for me in the methods and results section of a high-quality quantitative research report are: to understand the purpose of the study and how the study will be conducted, and for a clear discussion of the results, including the interpretation of the data.
+As a person with limited knowledge of statstics, it is easier for me to understand the results when they are presented as a discussion in the conclusion section, rather than being presented in a Table.</span></p>

-<span style="font-weight: 400">Can one read the abstract and the data analysis and conclusion sections only, to have a basic understanding of the research?</span>
+<p><span style="font-weight: 400">Can one read the abstract and the data analysis and conclusion sections only, to have a basic understanding of the research?</span></p>